jshmrsn/botfarm/README.md

 - Player authentication system.
 Currently, if someone is able to connect to a simulation server, they have unlimited ability to create and play simulations.
 In other words, it would be bad to deploy this system to the internet with access to a funded OpenAI API key.

-- Not sure what the best path forward is here, but it would be nice if non-technical people could experience generative agents in game worlds before they become mainstream in commercial products.
-Currently running high quality agents is extremely expensive.
-So if a generative agent simulation was deployed as a public product, it would need to support allowing users to pay for the cost of running generative agents.
-Since the simulations are ran on the server, and not in the user’s browser, it would be against OpenAI’s terms of service for users to share their API keys with the server.
+- It it would be nice if people could experience generative agents in game worlds before they become mainstream in commercial products without having to manually run these systems locally.
+Conceivably, these systems could just be deployed on a public server, but currently running high quality agents is very expensive.
+Therefore, such as a service would need to support allowing users to pay for the cost of running generative agents.
+It would be against OpenAI’s terms of service for users to share their own API keys with the service.

-- Pause agents once a configurable total simulation cost is reached.
+- Suport for automatically pausing agent integration once a configurable total simulation cost is reached.

 - Basic combat mechanics (so we can evaluate which situations agents would choose to engage in violence)

-- Hunger mechanics to drive problem-solving of food productions
+- Basic hunger/shelter/survival mechanics to drive problem-solving of food productions

 - Clothing items, and integration into entity description provided to agents